 The loan-to-value (LTV) ratio is considered a useful measure to evaluate collateral's quality, i.e. the credit extended divided by the market value of the collateral pledged.
-At year end, the cover pool's unindexed weighted average loan-to-value was 53.2% (52.2), entailing that collateral covers roughly the double of lending.
+At year end, the cover pool's unindexed weighted average loan-to-value was 53.2% (53.2) for Cover Pool 1 and 59.5% for Cover Pool 2.

-Loan-to-value distribution1
+Loan-to-value distribution